JompaGlitter/EVE/README.md

 Also, it's **important** to include the functions.js and main.js files in the document and _in this order_ because the main.js uses the variable in functions.js without including the file itself.
 An update further on might fix this dependency flaw.

 ####Functionality
-**functions.js**
-This file contains the basic responses and functions of EVE, which means things like helping the user to know what to do, presentating itself, citing a quote, smiling and a few other neat things.
+**functions.js** contains the basic responses and functions of EVE, which means things like helping the user to know what to do, presentating itself, citing a quote, smiling and a few other neat things.
 This file is necessary for EVE to work properly.
 To extend functionality you can put some more functions or reponses here.
 But if you want to store a lot of text content it is recommended that you put this in the data.js file where all EVE:s "knowledge" is stored.

 ####"Knowledge"
-**data.json**
-This file is where all EVE:s "knowledge" is stored.
+**data.json** is where all EVE:s "knowledge" is stored.
 It contains a JSON object to store information and texts in, and each object property is treated as a keyword to get the content as a respons.

 **Tip:**If you put links in the object, add target='_blank' to it to open it in a new window or tab.
 Othwerwise the user might leave the chat upon clicking the link if their browser is set to open links in the same browser window.